 In the next stage of the dynamic model, the expected cost of testing and diversion is calculated for farms in each of the five size categories used throughout this analysis.
 There are two reasons why this is a necessary step.
-First, the estimation of cost for different size categories allows for the explicit representation of the fact that both the number of tests required and the cost of diversion are directly related to the number of lavers on the farm.
+First, the estimation of cost for different size categories allows for the explicit representation of the fact that both the number of tests required and the cost of diversion are directly related to the number of layers on the farm.
 Second. using different size categories facilitates an algebraic model design that uses logical operators to allow farmers (in the model) to make the low cost choice between egg testing and diversion.

 Molting practices are accounted for in the next stage.
 The different testing protocols for molted and non-molted layers make it necessary to look at the cost of testing and diversion separately for each of these types of flocks.
-At this stage of the model, we set out the possible scenarios for testing and diversion, derive the expected cost of each scenario, and calculate the statistical probability that each scenario will occur.62 ii.
-The costs of testing and diversion.
-The model described in the previous paragraph produces estimates of the annual expected cost of testing and diversion for layer houses.
-Estimates are obtained for each of the size categories by molting practice.
+At this stage of the model, we set out the possible scenarios for testing and diversion, derive the expected cost of each scenario, and calculate the statistical probability that each scenario will occur.

 In the final stage of the testing cost model, we insert logical operators into the model in such a way that farmers are given the choice of diverting rather than testing eggs when it is cost-efficient to do so.
-Failure of the model to give the farmer this choice may lead to estimated costs that are up to double the actual expected costs.63
+Failure of the model to give the farmer this choice may lead to estimated costs that are up to double the actual expected costs.